amishabhojwani/amishabhojwani.github.io/_pages/cv.md

   * Libraries: pandas, sklearn, statsmodels, keras, tensorflow, seaborn, matplotlib, numpy, pyspark
 * Languages
   * Spoken and written: English, Spanish, Catalan and French
-  * Spoken: Hindi and Sindhi.
+  * Spoken: Hindi and Sindhi

-## Leadership
+## Leadership and Certifications
+* Certified Associate in Python Programming (PCAP) by the Python Institute in May 2022.
+* Part of the Frontiers in Ecology and Evolution Symposium (2021) organisational committee at Silwood Park.
 * Spanish Youth Ambassador for the Chirag Rural Development Foundation.
 Raised over 6,000€ with the team in Barcelona, organising events to raise money for the [Project Chirag](https://projectchirag.org/) cause both during and after the first lockdown in 2020.
-* Part of the Frontiers in Ecology and Evolution Symposium (2021) organisational committee at Silwood Park.
+* Awarded Best Dissertation from a Gendered Perspective in December 2019 by the Autonomous University of Barcelona.

 ## Publications
   <ul>{% for post in site.publications %}